apache/arrow-site/community.md

 ### GitHub issues

-We use GitHub issues as a way to ask questions and engage with the Arrow developer community but also for maintaining a queue of development work and as the public record for work on the project.
-We use the mailing lists for development discussions, so to keep things in a single place, we prefer not to have lengthy discussions on GitHub issues.
+We use GitHub issues as a way to ask questions and engage with the Arrow developer community and for maintaining a queue of development work and as the public record of work on the project.
+We use the mailing lists for development discussions, where a lengthy discussions is required.

 ## Contributing